What is wool carpet?

 Their flame resistance is also really useful – dropping a lit match or cigarette onto the carpet will only char the fibres, but it won’t catch fire like some synthetic fibres.

 Wool is generally considered to be an investment as it does come with a higher price tag in comparison to other carpet types, but with proper care a wool carpet can outlast all other contenders.
-You can find out more about the different carpet types in our what is carpet guide.
+You can find out more about the different types of carpet materials in our guide.

-Rather like the sheep where the wool comes from, wool carpets can be known to shed a little, so regular cleaning and vacuuming are imperative for keeping your wool carpet looking pristine.
+Rather like the sheep where the wool comes from, wool carpets can be known to shed a little, so regular cleaning and vacuuming is essential for keeping your wool carpet looking pristine.

 Types of wool carpet

 Wool carpets generally come in two types – pure wool, or a wool blend.
-The wool blends tend to have an 80/20 ratio of wool, and a synthetic material like polypropylene that can give it either a softer feeling or more stain-resistant properties.
+The more expensive wool blends tend to have an 80/20 ratio of wool, and a synthetic material like polypropylene that can give it either a softer feeling or more stain-resistant properties.
+The cheaper wool blends will be 50/50.
 These hybrid products often allow you to enjoy most of the qualities of natural wool at a lower price.

 100% wool carpets are made using pure sheep’s wool.
 Both types of wool carpets are very easy to dye and print on thanks to wool’s natural ability to take on colour, which means that the design options for wool carpets are endless.